prabhatks12/Path-Finding-Algorithms/README.md

 # Path-Finding-Algorithms-

+## Aim

-Purpose of this project is to apply as many algorithms as possible to make player reach the food. **It is an on going project.**
+Purpose of this project is to apply as many algorithms as possible to make player reach the food.
+**It is an on going project.**

-Algorithms which are applied:
+### Algorithms which are applied:
 1. `Free play` : Use keyboard to move player around the board
 2. `Random` : Randomly move the player
 3. `Manhattan` : Choose the next position which is closer to food based on Manhattan distance between food and new position